Teradata/developer-resources/docs/advanced/aws-requirements.md

 pagination_next: null
 ---

-# AWS account requirements
+# Prepare your AWS account

-***WIP***

-- Your AWS account must have the required permissions needed to deploy the resources in the CloudFormation template.
-Work with your cloud administrator to set up the account with the required permissions.
-See [Create an IAM role and attach policies](/docs/advanced/roles-and-policies/prod-aws-permissions-policies.md).

-- If you need to access or manage the AI Unlimited instance to run commands or debug, you can connect to it using one of the following methods:
-	- Generate a [key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) to securely connect using Secure Shell (SSH).
-	- Use AWS Session Manager to connect.
-To enable this, when you [create the IAM role and policies](/docs/install-ai-unlimited/production/AWS/before-you-begin/prod-aws-permissions-policies.md), attach the [session-manager.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/session-manager.json) policy to the IAM role.

-- If you’re using an [Application Load Balancer (ALB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancer-getting-started.html) or [Network Load Balancer (NLB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancer-getting-started.html), make sure you have permission to manage these AWS services:
-	- [AWS Certificate Manager](https://docs.aws.amazon.com/acm/)&mdash;to issue a new certificate for the hosted zone ID in Route 53.
-	- [AWS Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html)&mdash;to configure a custom domain name and route DNS queries to your load balancer.

-## Create an IAM role and policies

-***Jack will write up how this all works--AI Unlim service vs. engine, etc. This topic needs work.***

-Use IAM roles and policies to grant AI Unlimited permissions to deploy and access AWS resources.
+Before you [install the manager](/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md), make sure your account is ready.

+## Permissions for installing the manager

+To deploy the manager's cloud resources, you'll need appropriate IAM permissions.

+Work with your admin to get them one of two ways:

+- The identity you use to sign in to the AWS Management console can have the permissions.
+- A role you provide to the CloudFormation template can have the permissions. ***(This is a different role from the role the manager will use to deploy the engine, correct?)***

+***Are IamRole and IamRoleName on the CFT how the user implements the second option?***

+***In the doc: Specifies whether CloudFormation should create a new IAM role or use an existing one."***

+***So for using an existing one, are stacks, in effect, recycled?
+The stack for the manager might have been used prior, and it kept its role?)***

+***And if they use a new one, that can be ai-unlimited-iam-role or a role they provide?***

+## Role for deploying the engine

+The manager needs a role that allows it to deploy or remove the engine.
+The manager can get this role two ways:

+- You can allow AI Unlimited to create a new role each time the engine is deployed ***(or removed?)***. ***(will look at the setup content--maybe can remove
+"cluster")***
+- If your organization's policies don't allow that, you can use an existing role, or create a new role, with the necesssary policy attached.
-You have the option to either let the CloudFormation template create a new role along with the necessary policies, or you can use an existing role and attach the required policy to it.
-If you have the permission to create IAM resources, the CloudFormation template can create the roles and policies for AI Unlimited.
-Otherwise, you can utilize an existing role and attach required policies based on your permissions and specific needs.
+	If you have the permissions to create IAM resources, when you install the manager, the CloudFormation template can create the role and policy.
+Otherwise, use an existing role and attach required policies based on your permissions and needs. ***(revisit)***

-AI Unlimited can pass the role and policies that you provide to the cluster.
+## Optionally, create the engine deployment role

 See [Creating roles and attaching policies (console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions_create-policies.html).

-***Holding on to this next sentence as is for the time being, but we have to be careful about documenting a third-pary UI:***

-Configure these policies in the AWS Management Console in **Security & Identity** > **Identity & Access Management** > **Create Policy**.

 Use these JSON samples to create the policies you need, and attach them to the role:

+***pick up from here***

 - [ai-unlimited-workspaces.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-workspaces.json): Includes permissions to create engine instances, and grants AI Unlimited permissions to create a cluster-specific role and policies.